 Line 30.
 Reconciliation Totals.
-Combine Lines 29a through 29c chooses not to complete columns (a) and (d) of Parts II and III in the first tax year the property and casualty insurance company is required to file Schedule M-3 (or for any year in which the property and casualty insurance company voluntarily files Schedule M-3), Part II, line 30, is reconciled by the property and casualty insurance company (or, in the case of a U.S. consolidated tax group, on the group's consolidated Schedule M-3) in the following manner:
+Combine Lines 29a through 29c

+If a property and casualty insurance company that is not a mixed group chooses not to complete columns (a) and (d) of Parts II and III in the first tax year the property and casualty insurance company is required to file Schedule M-3 (or for any year in which the property and casualty insurance company voluntarily files Schedule M-3), Part II, line 30, is reconciled by the property and casualty insurance company (or, in the case of a U.S. consolidated tax group, on the group's consolidated Schedule M-3) in the following manner: